This is my ‘why turn vegan’ story.

 Gradually, in early 2015, I decided to stop eating eggs and egg products.

 But here’s the thing about reading about the egg industry – you inevitably slip into the dairy industry and more horrifying facts.
+Gradually, you find answers to why do people turn vegan.
 Ready?

 - Just like women lactate when they have a baby, so do cows and buffaloes.
 The milk is meant for the kid, and the female only produces enough for the kids’ needs.